Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

-Let now $f':X'_m\longto X'_i\longto X_i\longto X_0$ be obtained from $f$ by inserting $H:X'_i\longto X_i$ instead of $X_{i+1}\to X_i$.
-By \cite[Lemma 4.2.3]{nonemb} the center of $X'_{i+1}\to X'_i$ is the strict transform of $W$, hence it is $W'$.
+Let now $f'\:X'_m\longto X'_i\longto X_i\longto X_0$ be obtained from $f$ by inserting $H\:X'_i\longto X_i$ instead of $X_{i+1}\to X_i$.
+By \cite[Lemma 4.2.3]{nemb} the center of $X'_{i+1}\to X'_i$ is the strict transform of $W$, hence it is $W'$.
 Since $(W',\tilB')$ is semi-regular (resp. $W'$ is regular) and $\tilB'=B'_i|_{W'}$, only the last $i-1$ blow ups of $f'$ can have non-permissible (resp. non-regular) centers.
 So, we can set $\calF^{\le d}_i(X,B)=f'$ and replace the old $f$ with $f'$.

 {\it Extension $n+1$.} At this stage we already have a blow up sequence $f=\calF^{\le d}_n(X,B)$ such that all its centers are as required.
 The last problem we have to resolve is that $(X_m,B_m)_\ssing$ does not have to be empty.
 However, we at least know that the bad locus is $T$-supported and hence is contained in the Cartier divisor $D=T\times_XX_m$, which is a disjoint union of varieties.
-So, the triple $(X_m,B_m,D)$ is an object of $\Bsch_ $ and hence $(X_m,B_m)$ can be desingularized by $\calF_ (X_m,B_m,D)$.
+So, the triple $(X_m,B_m,D)$ is an object of $\Bsch_\smal$ and hence $(X_m,B_m)$ possesses a strong (resp. $B$-strong) desingularization $\calF_\smal(X_m,B_m,D)$.